 When a card effect directs you to redistribute tokens you cannot switch tokens between players.
-You cannot redistribute tokens from story cards to non-story card or from non-story cards to story cards.
+You cannot redistribute tokens from story cards to non-story card or from non-story cards to story cards unless the card effect specifically says otherwise.